 “Go through your ideas and turn them into actionable and measurable goals.
 If you don’t write your ideas down, they could leave your head before you even leave the room.”

 Note-taking is one of the keys to success for many high level entrepreneurs.
+In this article I’ve talked about the benefits of effective note-taking, and laid out the best note-taking methods so you can build up your note-taking skills.

 This is an edited and updated version of an article I wrote for Lifehack